pgroonga/pgroonga.github.io/reference/parameters/enable-wal-resource-manager.md

 `pgroonga.enable_wal_resource_manager` parameter controls whether WAL Resource Manager is enabled or not.

-If you enable WAL Resource Manager support, use PostgreSQL's [Custom WAL Resource Managers][postgresql-custom-wal-resource-managers] feature.
+If you enable WAL Resource Manager support, WAL for PGroonga WAL Resource Manager is generated when updating PGroonga index.
 See [Streaming replication by WAL resource manager][streaming-replication-wal-resource-manager] for details.

 If you enable WAL Resource Manager support, update performance will be decreased because some extra disk writes are needed.